skellis46/slipbox/somatic practices, interoception and evidence.md

 - [[somatics under the umbrella of the dance sciences]] - Green 2007 (wants science and somatics to be kept separate?)
 -
 - compare Batson et al with [[Schmalzl - Movement-based embodied contemplative practices]] -- "translation" between two world views
 - get strong sense of isolation of dance scholarship.
-As if waiting to be able to say "we were right all along"
+As if waiting to be able to say "we were right all along".
+Perhaps though I am too naive as to how the politics of knowledge production work.

 Noting writing by Schwartz [@schwartz-2014-this] who says that the function of somatics "is one of art and philosophy, not one of science.
 While informed by scientific knowledge and tendencies, the central questions are concerned with action and experience." [@schwartz-2014-this p.316].
 And later quotes Subbotsky who says "Both art and magic imply a fusion between mind and nature.
 They aim at a different goal from that of science; whereas the ultimate goal of science is product, the ultimate goal of art and magic is meaning (2010: x)" [@schwartz-2014-this p.317].
 But I would suggest that science's goal is understanding and knowledge.
 What the hell is product in this instance?